 To say that COVID-19 was the “Black Swan” that no-one predicted is an understatement.
 Its sharp impact has recently been felt on those seeking both Immigrant and Non-Immigrant visas.

 The Australian Community has published information specific to E-3 visas and you can click here to read more as well as watch videos discussing the impact of COVID-19 on E-3 visas holders.

 Many Australians are stranded outside of the U.S., waiting for a visa appointment.
-Others have traveled back to Australia in the hope of filing a mail-in visa.
+Many are struggling to get back to Australia.
 Before making a decision that could have a long term impact on your ability to re-enter the United States, always seek professional advice, as the situation is evolving on a daily basis.

 About The Australian Community

 The Australian Community is a 501(c)(3) Public Charity.
 Its Mission is to connect Australian living in the United States through social, professional and charitable initiatives.